ameksike/ksike.rhino.secretary/README.md

 ## How to create a new custom driver
 This library involves a component-based architecture, allowing developers to extend their behavior.
 In case you require a controller for any non-existent database manager, its implementation is very simple.
 You must create a folder with the name of the driver in lowercase inside the directory lib, inside it defines a directory called src and inside it create a file Main.js which will contain the implementation.

-### or this example the driver named mydriver will be created: ./lib/mydriver/src/Main.js, with a structure similar to the one shown below:
+### For this example, the driver named mydriver will be created: ./lib/mydriver/src/Main.js, with a structure similar to the one shown below:
 ```javascript
 	class MyDriver
 	{